 — II Peter 1:10-11

-"Hey" is a Window of Light and Revelation
+"Hey"—A Window of Light and Revelation

 "Hey" (ה) is thought to be a picture of a window indicating revelation and illumination.